NixOS/rfcs/rfcs/0143-nix-store-acls.md

 ## Local store

 For a local store, we keep a list of local (POSIX) users who have access to each store path as path metadata.
-When the relevant config option (perhaps `acl`) is enabled, this ACL (access control list) is enforced, meaning that only users on that list can read the store path, execute files from it, or use it as a dependency in their derivations.
+When the relevant config option (perhaps `acl`) is enabled, this ACL (access control list) is enforced, meaning that only users on that list, or belonging to groups on that list, can read the store path, execute files from it, or use it as a dependency in their derivations.
 We also add a less strict mode (`selective-acl`) in which derivations are only protected if they are marked as such.

 For paths external to the Nix sandbox (added via `nix store add-{file,path}`, paths in the Nix language, `builtins.fetch*`, or flake sources), we add the user to the list when they send the path to the daemon.